Scuba Diving Gran Canaria: boat dives on the southwest coast

 Where to stay during your holidays in Gran Canaria?

 There is a variety of accommodation options for your stay when you’re planning on scuba diving in Gran Canaria.
-Next to the mass touristy places full of hotels, apartments, and other holidays homes in Puerto Rico, Playa del Inglès, and Meloneras in Maspalomas, there are also smaller, quieter places off the beaten track.
-They include guesthouses, hostels, rural tourism and even camping options.
-I do recommend renting a car if you chose one of the latter options.
+Next to the mass touristy places full of hotels, apartments, and other holiday homes in Puerto Rico, Playa del Inglès, and Meloneras in Maspalomas, there are also smaller, quieter places off the beaten track.
+They include guesthouses, hostels, rural tourism, and even camping options.
+I do recommend renting a car in Gran Canaria (ad) if you choose one of the latter options.

 Playa de Arguineguín on Gran Canaria